cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 ### Proof of Stake

 The crypto world has spent the last ~15 years trying to answer a similar question: How do we build a scalable, trustworthy system for the transfer of monetary value that does not rely on centralized intermediaries?
 To date, one of the key mechanisms used to achieve this end is Proof of Stake (PoS).
-PoS is a consensus algorithm where partipicants, or "validators," are collectively entrusted to verify the legitimacy of transactions.
+PoS is a consensus algorithm where participants, or "validators," are collectively entrusted to verify the legitimacy of transactions.
 To incentivize earnest behavior, PoS employs the following mechanism:

 - Participants are paid to validate transactions.
 - Prior to validating transactions, participants "stake" capital.
 This "stake" is like a "hold" placed on your credit card when renting a car.
 - The more capital you "stake," the more likely you are to be selected to validate transactions.
-- If other partipicants deem your behavior dishonest, your "stake" is taken (and you do not get paid).
+- If other participants deem your behavior dishonest, your "stake" is taken (and you do not get paid).

-Take together, PoS promotes transaction fidelity with economic incentives and penalties.
+Taken together, PoS promotes transaction fidelity with economic incentives and penalties.
 Dishonest participants may lose their staked tokens, creating a self-regulating system where everyone has a vested interest in success.

 ### Applying Proof of Stake to LLMs